 The stonework on the retaining walls is purposefully matched with the impressive pizza oven and firepit in this garden, giving it a cohesive appearance.
 The wall also helps retain the fire's heat, creating a cozier space for outdoor dining and socializing.Continue to 14 of 22 below.

 Integrating Existing Landscape Elements

-This architecturally designed house and its surrounding outside space fit around the old, large gum tree already in the landscape.
-The retaining walls will prevent soil erosion and offer a degree of privacy to the rooms on the house's lower floor.Continue to 15 of 22 below.
+This distinctive house and its surrounding outside space were designed to fit around the old, large gum tree already in the landscape.
+The retaining walls prevent soil erosion and offer a degree of privacy to the rooms on the house's lower floor.Continue to 15 of 22 below.

 15 of 22

 The gray retaining wall built at the front of this grand, imposing house matches the paintwork and accommodates shrubs to soften the hard lines around the property's entry.
 It also creates a buffer between the sidewalk and the home.Continue to 16 of 22 below.

 16 of 22

 This curved retaining wall adds elegance and structure to a large, uniform landscape.
 Keeping the wall's design simple and low draws attention to the large Saguaro Cacti in this drought-resistant design.Continue to 17 of 22 below.